 When Do Snakes Grow Teeth?

-A snake’s teeth develop before they hatch.
-Without them, a hatchling snake wouldn’t be able to eat its prey.
+A snake’s teeth develop before they enter the world.
+Without teeth and fangs, a hatchling snake wouldn’t be able to eat its prey.
 As the snake grows, they’ll develop larger, longer teeth over time.

 Do Snakes Regrow Teeth?

-According to a paper in the International Journal of Oral Science, snakes are ‘polyphyodonts.’
-This means that they can continually replace their teeth over their lifetime.
+According to the International Journal of Oral Science, snakes are ‘polyphyodonts.’
+They can replace their teeth during their lifetime.
+This works as follows:

-- New, permanent teeth grow in the jaw itself, just below or behind the tooth that they will eventually replace.
-These teeth are made from stem cells.
+- New, permanent teeth grow in the jaw, just below or behind the tooth that they will eventually replace.
+These are made from stem cells.

-- Every few months, the snake will naturally lose a tooth or two after a particularly fearsome prey animal knocked them out.
+- Every few months, the snake will naturally lose a tooth or two.

-- In the absence of the original tooth, the replacement tooth will push up into its place.
+- In the absence of the original tooth, the replacement tooth will push through into its place.

-This can happen continually, for as long as the animal is alive.
+This occurs through a snake’s lifetime.
 There’s no limit on the number of teeth that a snake can replace.
-That’s why if you get a snake de-fanged, you’ll have to do it again because more will grow back eventually.
-Here are some other interesting snake teeth facts.
+Here are some other snake teeth facts.